4 Tips for How to Conquer the Challenge of Mixed Groups

 - One person does the first part the first day to model, then switches up to the more difficult task the next session.

-Plan ahead for how to make the activities co-ordinate for a variety of goals
+Plan ahead for how to make the activities co-ordinate for a variety of goals.

 With some creative thinking and a bit of planning, you can incorporate different goals into the fun activity you have planned for the majority of your caseload.
-At the beginning of the school year, it may take a bit of time to co-ordinate goals, but soon can become second nature.
+At the beginning of the school year, it may take a bit of time to co-ordinate goals but soon can become second nature.

-Visible sticky notes are great!
+Sticky notes are great!

 - Once you have the types of activities to make plans for, write yourself a note about which goals to elicit on the days you do those activities.